1967 March on the Pentagon: Protest

 On October 21, 1967, approximately 100,000 people gathered near the Lincoln Memorial in Washington D.C., to protest the Vietnam War.
 The demonstration began with a rally featuring speeches from notable figures such as Dr. Benjamin Spock and performances by countercultural folk singer Phil Ochs.
 Additional notable attendees included persons such as Norman Mailer, Robert Lowell, Dwight MacDonald, Noam Chomsky, and Paul Goodman were in attendance.
 The attendees were socially diverse ranging from middle class professionals, clergymen, hippies, and black activists.

-From the Lincoln Memorial protesters then marched towards the Pentagon.
+From the Lincoln Memorial, protesters then marched towards the Pentagon.
 As the protesters neared the Pentagon, they were met by soldiers of the 82nd Airborne Division who formed a human barricade blocking the Pentagon steps to prevent access to the building.

 In a symbolic act, activist Abbie Hoffman vowed to levitate the Pentagon.
 Hoffman claimed he would employ the use of psychic energy to levitate the Pentagon until it turned orange and begin to vibrate, at which time the war in Vietnam would end.
 The event was accompanied by Allen Ginsberg leading Tibetan chants to assist Hoffman.

 The protests escalated into a confrontation between demonstrators and military personnel.
 Some protesters attempted to enter the Pentagon but were repelled by soldiers using tear gas and physical force.
 Protesters faced down troops with bayonets for hours.
-The standoff continued into the night and around midnight troops chased most protesters away.
-The protest was met with resistance from military police and U.S Marshalls, resulting in a total of forty-seven injuries between the protester, soldiers, and U.S. Marshalls and approximately 682 arrests.
+The standoff continued into the night and around midnight, troops chased most protesters away.
+The protest was met with resistance from military police and U.S Marshalls, resulting in a total of forty-seven injuries between the protesters, soldiers, and U.S. Marshalls and approximately 682 arrests.